vrmshamba/codekijiji.ai/README.md

 4. Run `npm start` to start the development server.
 5. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+## Data Analysis and Visualization

+The project includes a Python script `data_analysis_template.py` for data analysis and visualization.
+This script uses Plotly to generate interactive visualizations, which can be embedded into the React application for enhanced data insights.
+To run the data analysis script:

+1. Ensure you have Python and the necessary libraries installed.
+2. Navigate to the `frontend_build` directory.
+3. Run `python data_analysis_template.py` to execute the script and generate visualizations.

 ## Contributing

 We welcome contributions to the `codekiijiji.ai` project.
 Please read our contributing guidelines before submitting a pull request.